What is Considered a Suicide Attack?

 What are the sources of potential bias?

 Data on suicide attacks comes from a variety of possible sources, including governments, the media, and the groups that perpetrate suicide attacks themselves.
 Each has its own potential for bias.
-For example, governments may have an incentive to over-report attacks as suicide to mobilize support for costly counterinsurgency measures, or to under-report such attacks to make the group appear weak or less determined.
+For example, governments may have an incentive to over-report attacks as suicide to mobilize support for costly counterinsurgency measures, or to under-report such attacks to create a false impression of competence and security.
 Groups routinely over-report suicide attacks and the casualties they inflict to mobilize support.
-Media reports, especially those proximate to an event, might be based on preliminary evidence.
+Media reports might be based on preliminary evidence or rumors.
 Requiring a minimum of two sources increases our confidence that the suicide attacks in the Suicide Attack Database is accurate in addition to comprehensive.